 Appeals court rules that schools not involved in Ten Commandments lawsuit can implement displays

 BATON ROUGE - The Fifth Circuit Court of Appeals granted a motion allowing school districts not included in a lawsuit regarding a law requiring all public schools to display the Ten Commandments in classrooms by Jan.
-1 to display the Ten Commandments.
+1.

 According to the state attorney general, this ruling means all Louisiana school boards not involved in the original lawsuit can move forward with implementing the Ten Commandments posters ahead of the Jan.
 1, 2025 deadline in accordance with the law.